 You are here:

-Getting started with ArcMap
+ArcMap > Getting started with ArcMap

 About moving around a map

 As you work with a map, you can easily change how you view the data it contains.
-When you're just browsing a map, you might want to and around the data to investigate different areas and features.
+When you're just browsing a map, you might want to pan and zoom around the data to investigate different areas and features.
 Most of the tools for navigating your data are found on the Tools toolbar.

 The Pan and Zoom tools on the Layout toolbar are used to pan or zoom your layout and are only available when you're in layout view.